 Forksville - Hillsgrove is a very small town located in the state of Pennsylvania.
 With a population of 1,569 people and just one neighborhood, Forksville - Hillsgrove is the 708th largest community in Pennsylvania.

-Because occupations involving physical labor dominate the local economy, Forksville - Hillsgrove is generally considered to be a blue-collar town.
-37.24% of the Forksville - Hillsgrove workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Forksville - Hillsgrove, you'll notice that it is more blue-collar than most other communities in America.
+37.24% of Forksville - Hillsgrove’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Forksville - Hillsgrove is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Forksville - Hillsgrove who work in office and administrative support (10.76%), healthcare (10.07%), and maintenance occupations (6.48%).

 Another notable thing is that Forksville - Hillsgrove is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.